New Forest World War 2 D Day operations at Lepe.

-The New Forest played a major World War 2 role in secret D Day operations at Lepe.
+New Forest WW2 D-Day at Lepe certainly has its own story to tell as the New Forest played a major wartime role in secret D Day operations at Lepe.

-I've just visited Lepe Country Park.
-I've discovered that a fascinating, but at the time of planning, extremely secret World War 2 operation occured here, which was code named Operation Overlord.
+I've just visited Lepe Country Park and I've discovered that a fascinating, but at the time of planning, extremely secret World War 2 operation occured here, which was code named Operation Overlord.

 Two years of planning, which had to be kept secret, had gone into the preparation of this amazing military feat.
 This has been hard to beat in military history, since it happened on 6th June 1944.